Boston Public Library

 Please see the library's scheduled holiday observances: tours will not occur on these dates.

-Due to a high volume of requests, we are at capacity for Private Tours through September 30th, 2015.
-If you would like to request a Private Tour on or after October 1st, 2015, please refer to the information below.
+Due to a high volume of requests, we are at capacity for Private Tours through November 1st, 2015.
+If you would like to request a Private Tour on or after that date, please refer to the information below.

 Private groups of any size up to 60 people may request an Art & Architecture tour outside of the daily public tour times.
 Individual parties larger than 8 people are not permitted to join a public tour and must schedule a separate private tour.